 Wedge-tailed Eagle Enclosure

 Not far away, there’s an enclosure housing two magnificent Tasmanian Wedge-tailed Eagles.
 According to the information board, these birds have been injured and rehabilitated, and can hardly fly.
-I’m sure the creatures roaming the grounds, including other birds and wallabies, are pleased about that!
+I’m sure the creatures roaming the grounds, including other birds and wallabies, are pleased about that.

 The grounds are peppered with informative signs describing the origins and feeding habits of the wildlife.
 As shown, there’s a big variety of birds calling the park-lands home.
 And there’s no wonder really, when customers can buy feed to give to the animals.
 The 150-acre wildlife park and lagoon is located on the east coast, one of the state’s most picturesque regions.

-Cute Chicks & Fancy Feathers
+Cute Chicks and Fancy Feathers

 The East Coast Natureworld Facebook page boasts a photo of a Cape Barren Goose with her four new babies.
 Although this breed could not be considered glamorous compared to some birds, the chicks are definitely a big bundle of cute!